thecmdrunner/quick-vm/docs/stealth-vm.md

 ## GPU Passthrough for Stealth VMs

+- Single GPU Passthrough method works, but isn't heavily tested yet.
+- DO NOT USE `vendor-reset-dkms` if you have a newer AMD GPU.

 NVIDIA's driver **465** and newer support GPU Passthrough to a Windows Guest on a Linux Host.

 >NOTE: NVIDIA still doesn't support SR-IOV so you will need an iGPU or a separate GPU if you want to be able to access the Linux Host.